- Computer Vision

 grid_sampler = tio.inference.GridSampler(subject_preprocessed, patch_size, patch_overlap)

-The output from the U-Net model is a segmentation mask, which is visualized by overlaying it on the original MRI scan.
-This allows for easy interpretation of the segmented areas.
+The output of the U-Net model is a segmentation mask, which is visualized by overlaying it on the original MRI scan.
+This makes the segmented areas easy to interpret at a glance:

 # Plotting MRI and segmentation mask